skip to main content

 Certain content that appears on this site comes from Amazon.
 This content is provided “as is” and is subject to change or removal at any time.

-DTV and DTV STREAM: New approved residential customers, price incl.
+DIRECTV and Stream with DIRECTV: New approved residential customers, price incl.
 TV pkg & equip. fees for first TV.
 Add’l fees may apply to non-qualified customers.
 Early agmt termination fee applies ($20/mo.) & add’l fee(s) may apply if equip. not returned.
 Credit card req’d.
 Restr’s apply. $19.95 activation & equipment lease req’d for satellite customers.
 Equipment lease req’d for DIRECTV via Internet customers in some sales channels.

 Don't miss an update